mahendrapaipuri/ceems/website/docs/01-philisophy.md

 [Continuous Profiling](https://www.cncf.io/blog/2022/05/31/what-is-continuous-profiling/) enables
 users to profile their code on production systems, which can help them fix abnormal CPU usage, memory leaks, etc. A good primer for continuous profiling can be consulted from [Elastic Docs](https://www.elastic.co/what-is/continuous-profiling).
-The CEEMS stack lets users and developers identify which applications or processes to continuously profile and works in tandem with profiling software to monitor these targets.
+The CEEMS exporter supports eBPF based zero instrumentation continuous profiling.
+This means users do not need to modify their code to generate profiles which can be used to identify the bottlenecks of their applications in real time production application which very negligible overhead.

 ## Technologies involved